mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 ## Connecting all together

 In order to investigate the issue and solve it, we will need to set up the development environment for the Go compiler.
 I encourage you to read the official [documentation](https://golang.org/doc/contribute): it is comprehensive and easy to understand.
-There are some particularities to the process, as the need to use Gerrit instead of Github, but it is really straightforward.
+There are some particularities to the process, but it is really straightforward.

 For the specifics we will need to use in these posts, we can summarize a couple of things.
 All the commands in this section assume that you have cloned the Go repository and have a shell open in its root directory.